wendywarren/ac-type/_type-facts/font-design-process.md

 ---
 layout: default
+type: subpage
 title: "The Font Design Process"
+sortorder: 7.1
 deck: "These are some details about the font design process."
-sortorder: 7.1
 ---